zackluckyf/advanced-social-network/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 Run `npm run all-tests` to run all unit tests and end-to-end tests.